ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

    Mediator
       A mediator, sometimes called a coupler, is a software component that includes code for representing component interactions.
 Typical operations include merging data fields, ensuring consistent treatment of coastlines, computing fluxes, and temporal averaging.

+   MRW
+   MRW App
+   Medium-Range Weather Application
+      The `Medium-Range Weather Application <https://github.com/ufs-community/ufs-mrweather-app>`__ is a UFS Application that targets predictions of atmospheric behavior out to about two weeks.
+It packages a prognostic atmospheric model (the UFS Weather Model), pre- and post-processing tools, and a community workflow.

    MOM
    MOM6
    Modular Ocean Model